vcraghe32/Pet_Food_Dispenser/Media/README.md

 <img src="https://github.com/vcraghe32/Pet_Food_Dispenser/blob/main/Media/Pet_Food_Dispenser-Food_Wheel_Design_Planning.JPG" width="400">

-These are the measurements for the first (current) versions of our water wheel, hinge (for opening the battery holder/food container), and funnel walls.
+These are the measurements for the water wheel, hinge (for opening the battery holder / food container), and funnel walls.